-A-List has extensive experience working with students in middle school.
+A-List provides personalized, in home tutoring for the ISEE, SSAT, and SHSAT exams.
+We have extensive experience working with students in middle school.
 Middle school is an important transitional period in the educational careers of all children as they learn who they are as students and prepare for the rigors of high school.
 In an effort to foster good habits and promote learning in younger students, we offer general subject tutoring and educational enrichment.

-Additionally, we have assisted countless eighth graders with the application process for private boarding and day schools.
-We pay close attention to a student's interests, academic record, and goals to help craft exceptional high school applications.
-We will help you by:
+Additionally, we have assisted countless eighth graders with high school placement and the boarding school admissions process.
+So in addition to test scores, we pay close attention to a student’s interests, academic record, and goals to help craft exceptional high school applications.

-Complete our get started form at left to provide us with more information about your student.
-An A-List representative will give you a call within a few days to answer any of your questions about our program and to get you matched with the right tutor!
+Interested in ISEE, SSAT, or SHSAT Tutoring?
+Complete our get started form to provide us with more information about your student.
+An A-List representative will contact you to answer any questions about our program and to get you matched with the right tutor!